In 2017, I signed a two-book fiction deal with esteemed publisher Little, Brown. Amazing.

 “Jake D’Arcy has spent most of his twenty-nine years trying to get his life just right.
 He’s nearly there: great girlfriend, great friends, stable job.
 A distant relationship with his boisterous family – which is exactly the way he wants it.
 So why does everything feel so wrong?

 When his popular, irritatingly confident teenage brother Trick comes out as gay to a rapturous response, Jake realises he has questions about his own repressed bisexuality, and that he can’t wait any longer to find his answers.

 As Trick begins to struggle with navigating the murky waters of adult relationships, Jake begins a journey that will destroy his relationship with girlfriend Amelia, challenge his closest friendships, and force him to face up to the distance between him and his family – but offers new friends, fewer inhibitions, and a glimpse of the magnificent life he never thought could be his.”

 Lovely.
 It’s very good, I promise.
-I’ll be revealing the cover soon.
+And here is the cover:

 My first novel, THE LAST ROMEO came out in 2018.
 You can find the UK editions on Amazon at bit.ly/lastromeouk or WHSmith, Waterstones, Foyles, Hive, or Book Depository and all that kind of thing.
-It will also be available in independent bookshops, I hope, so do seek it out.
+It is also available in independent bookshops, so do seek it out.